NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

 Loading Modules
 ^^^^^^^^^^^^^^^

-If you loaded modules when building your codes, they must be loaded when the job runs as well.
+If you loaded modules when building your code, they must be loaded when the job runs as well.
 This means that you must put the same module commands in your batch scripts that you ran before building your code.